andersonfrailey/statstables/README.md

 **This package is in the pre-alpha stage.
 There are many bugs, not all the features have been implemented yet, and there will likely be significant refactoring which may break backwards compatibility.
 Please use it anyway.**

-A Python package for making nice LaTeX and HTML tables.
+A Python package for making nice LaTeX, HTML, and ASCII text tables.

 This package is inspired by the [stargazer Python package](https://github.com/StatsReporting/stargazer/tree/master) (and by extension the [stargazer R package](https://cran.r-project.org/web/packages/stargazer/vignettes/stargazer.pdf) that inspired that).
 While `stargazer` is great for formatting output from the models it supports, `statstables` is intended to make it easier to format all the other tables you may need.